huggingface/blog/stable_diffusion_with_diffusers.md

 Stable Diffusion is a text-to-image latent diffusion model created by the researchers and engineers from [CompVis](https://github.com/CompVis), [Stability AI](https://stability.ai/) and [LAION](https://laion.ai/).
 It is trained on 512x512 images from a subset of the [LAION-5B](https://laion.ai/blog/laion-5b/) database.
-*LAION-5B* is the largest, freely accesible multi-model dataset that currently exists.
+*LAION-5B* is the largest, freely accessible multi-modal dataset that currently exists.

 In this post, we want to show how to use Stable Diffusion with the [D🧨ffusers library](https://github.com/huggingface/diffusers), explain how the model works and finally dive a bit deeper into how `diffusers` allows one to customize the image generation pipeline.